ietf-scitt/draft-birkholz-scitt-scrapi/draft-birkholz-scitt-scrapi.md

 ## Media Type Registration

-This section requests registration of the "application/receipt+cose" media type [@RFC2046] in the "Media Types" registry [@IANA.MediaTypes] in the manner described in [@RFC6838].
+This section requests registration of the "application/receipt+cose" media type {{RFC2046}} in the "Media Types" registry in the manner described in {{RFC6838}}.

 TODO: Consider negotiation for receipt as "JSON" or "YAML".
 TODO: Consider impact of media type on "Data URIs" and QR Codes.